 Even if you are no longer able to sign as you did do in earlier years (perhaps because your hand is less steady than it used to be), your witnesses will be able to confirm that the signature you provided was really written by you.

-Sign your will at the end of the document
+Sign your Will at the end

 There should be no words after the signing and witnessing.
 You do not need to initial each page, or sign on a front cover.